FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

     Note:
     You may assume that all inputs are consist of lowercase letters a-z.

+## 209. Minimum Size Subarray Sum

+    Given an array of n positive integers and a positive integer s, find the minimal length of a subarray of which the sum ≥ s.
+If there isn't one, return 0 instead.

+    For example, given the array [2,3,1,2,4,3] and s = 7, the subarray [4,3] has the minimal length under the problem constraint.
+    More practice:
+    If you have figured out the O(n) solution, try coding another solution of which the time complexity is O(n log n).

 ## 215. Kth Largest Element in an Array

     Find the kth largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.